 - Scavenger hunt drive or walk.
 Make a list of items you have to see, I use this one I found on Pinterest as a guideline as I often do my own in French.

-– Drive through different neighborhoods to see the lights or go downtown (wherever your downtown is!)
+- Drive through different neighbourhoods to see the lights or go downtown (wherever your downtown is!)

 Finally, it is ready!
 Enjoy your advent activity calendar while waiting for Santa.